Joseph Rogers P.O. Box 851 Phone: 574/583-7355

 Ability to apply knowledge of people and/or locations, and plan and layout assigned work projects.

-III.
+IV.
 PERSONAL WORK RELATIONSHIPS:

-IV.
-PHYSICAL EFFORT AND WORK ENVIORNMENT:
+V. PHYSICAL EFFORT AND WORK ENVIRONMENT:

-Incumbent performs duties in a standard office environment, including sitting/walking at will, sitting for long periods, lifting/carrying objects weighing less than 25 pounds, keyboarding, close vision, color perception, speaking clearly, and hearing sounds/communication.
-Incumbent occasionally works extended and/or evening hours and occasionally travels out of town, but not overnight.
+Employee performs duties in a standard office environment, involving sitting/walking at will, sitting for long periods, lifting/carrying objects weighing less than 25 pounds, close vision, driving, color/depth perception, speaking clearly, and hearing sounds/communication.
+Site inspections may require working in extreme temperatures, and walking on uneven terrain.